 When creating a warehouse to fit the needs of your organization, keep safety, functionality, efficiency and profitability at the forefront of the warehouse model.
 Take all the necessary steps to design an organized warehouse and avoid cutting corners in the process.
 Frequent mistakes when customizing a warehouse include an overabundance of inventory, failure to factor in staff development, and lack of automation.
 Each of these could negatively impact productivity and morale at the warehouse.
 Check out the infographic for more tips on how to bypass some of these common errors.

-Author bio: Don Amato is Vice President of Sales for Chicago Tag & Label, which manufactures form labels, labels and tags that deliver solutions to a broad range of industries including retail, industrial, manufacturing, distribution and medical environments.
+Author bio: Miriam Tovar is the Marketing Manager for Chicago Tag & Label, which manufactures custom forms and labels.
+She has 12 years of experience in the industry and focuses on delivering innovative print solutions to a broad range of industries including retail, ecommerce, distribution and medical.

 This is a Sponsored Feature